US-Canada border towns assess damage from devastating floods

 Officials said Wednesday that in the far northwest corner of the peninsula, people on the Makah Reservation have been prevented from leaving or entering because of landslides on nearby highways, The Seattle Times reported.

 Washington Gov. Jay Inslee on Monday declared a severe weather state of emergency in 14 counties.
-On a visit to Whatcom County Wednesday to survey storm damage and meet with first responders, families and officials, he said some 500 homes had damage from the storms.
+On a visit to Whatcom County Wednesday, he said some 500 homes had damage from the storms.

-It was the second major widespread flood event in the northwest part of Washington state in less than two years, and climate change is fueling more powerful and frequent severe weather, Whatcom County officials told the Bellingham Herald.
+Inslee said he spoke with the mayors of Everson and Sumas and was astonished at the devastation he saw, The Bellingham Herald reported.

+“I’m told they did top all-time flood levels in some places,” he said.

 Baumann reported from Bellingham, Washington.